Allan1/developer-workflow/README.md

 ### To do

 Work that has not been started.
+Tasks come from breaking down User Stories.
+When a story is ready to be worked on, its fine-grain details are fleshed out; it is then developed and tested before moving on to the next story, essentially building the application up one completed piece at a time.

+This allows definition and development to happen in parallel, using a cross-functional team:

+The team breaks a high level story down into low level stories A, B, and C which are accepted into the next iteration;
+Conditions of Satisfaction, wireframes, and supporting artifacts are fleshed out for Story A;
+Development begins on Story A; meanwhile detailed requirements are fleshed out for Story B;
+Story A goes into testing; Story B goes into development; Story C goes into detailed requirements definition;

 Start by writing tests for the feature you are about to implement.
 See the [testing section](#testing)

 ### In progress